Education

 When you look at a ticker on the Submarine Catalyst scanner, here's what to focus on:

-2. STN Risk — Will approval actually move the stock?
-HIGH means be careful.
-LOW means upside potential.
+3. STN Risk — Will approval actually move the stock?
+HIGH means approval is likely priced in.
+LOW means genuine surprise value remains.

-3. Grade — ELITE and STRONG setups have the best risk/reward.
+8. Grade — ELITE and STRONG setups have the best composite scores.
 WATCH means proceed with caution.

-4. Flags — Read every flag.
+9. Flags — Read every flag.
 They tell you the specific factors driving the scores.
-A "Prior CRL" flag is very different from a "Breakthrough Designation" flag.

-6. Deep Dive — Click any ticker for the full AI-generated analysis with bull/base/bear price scenarios.
+10. Deep Dive — Click any ticker for the full AI-generated analysis with pipeline overview, price scenarios, and buyout assessment.

 Next Steps